ChrisJefferson/jekyll-clean/_posts/2016-03-03-the-break-loop.markdown

 If you just want to get out of the break loop, either type `quit;` or press *ctrl+d*.

-Break loops will often say you can `'return;' to continue`, or sometimes tell you that you can return a new value (see example below).
+Break loops will often say you can `'return;' to continue`, or sometimes tell you that you can return a new value (see example below), to fix up the broken computation.
 My advice is to ignore these options to `return`.
-They are extremely rarely useful, and a good way to end up with further break loops, or incorrect answers!
+They are rarely useful, and a good way to end up with further break loops, incorrect answers, or even crashing GAP!

 {% highlight gap %}
-gap> 2/0;
+gap> Print(10/0);
-Error, Rational operations: <divisor> must not be zero not in any function at line 3 of *stdin* you can replace <divisor> via 'return <divisor>;'
+Error, Rational operations: <divisor> must not be zero not in any function at *stdin*:1 you can replace <divisor> via 'return <divisor>;' brk> return 2;
+5
 {% endhighlight %}

 # Exploring what went wrong